Between Sheets and Words

 — It wasn’t the same. — He took another step forward, then another, until his knees nearly touched hers. — With them, I could pretend everything was fine.
 With you... — His voice faltered. — With you, I never had to pretend.

 — I missed you too — she admitted before she could stop herself.
-The words came out low, almost a whisper, but they echoed between them like thunder.
+The words came out low, almost a whisper, but echoed between them like thunder.

 He reached out hesitantly, and when she didn’t pull away, his fingers brushed the bare skin of her ankle, tracing slow circles that made her hold her breath. — And did you find yourself?